Federal Benefits

 Over 4 million workers are employed under federal contracts.
 They have no legal right to back pay.

 If you're a contractor, build a larger emergency fund.
 Aim for 2-3 months of expenses.
+You may have options under Stop-Work clauses or the Contract Disputes Act, but these require legal guidance and are not automatic.

 What Happens to Your Benefits